malfter/svn-aware-prompt/README.md

 ## Overview

-If you `cd` to a SVN working directory, you will see the current SVN relative URL name displayed in your terminal prompt (based on the trunk/branches/tag pattern [svn common patterns]).
+If you `cd` to a SVN working directory, you will see the current SVN relative URL name displayed in your terminal prompt (based on the [svn common patterns]).
 When you're not in a SVN working directory, your prompt works like normal.

 [svn common patterns]: http://svnbook.red-bean.com/en/1.8/svn.branchmerge.commonpatterns.html